Grzetan/3D-Reconstruction-Space-Carving/README.md

 5. Make object emit light using red sphere icon on the right sight and setting emit color to white.

-6. After loading object, click 'N' in "Rotation secting" below Z axis, enter #frame/X where X controls rotation speed (5.73 is 10degrees each frame).
+6. After loading object, click 'N' in "Rotation secting" below Z axis, enter #frame/X where X controls rotation speed (5.73 is 10degrees each frame for 73 frames).

 7. Generate dataset using 'Render' on the top left corner.